JetBrains/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 doesn't allow you to write anything afterward.
 You can read more about the differences in the [readme](ReadMe.md#working-with-different-versions).

+### Replacement for IntArray as a metadata version

+Historically, a metadata version in kotlinx-metadata-jvm API was represented as `IntArray` (because this is how it is stored in the `Metadata` annotation).
+However, having a general-purpose array for storing versions is not very handy: making comparisons or simply converting to string is notoriously inconvenient for arrays.
+Therefore, we decided to replace `IntArray` with a new specialized type, `JvmMetadataVersion`.
+It carries the same three components: `major`, `minor`, and `patch` (with possibility to add new in the future) and provides convenient `equals`, `compareTo`, `toString`, and other methods.
+`KotlinClassMetadata.version` (described below) is exposed as this type.
+Main migration path here is to replace `KotlinClassMetadata.COMPATIBLE_METADATA_VERSION` with new value with the same meaning: `JvmMetadataVersion.LATEST_STABLE_SUPPORTED`.

 ### Write is now a member method

 Previously, the way to write some metadata were companion methods like `KotlinClassMetadata.writeClass()`, etc.